Being There: Plot

-Though Chance has now risen to the pinnacle of Washington society, the Secret Service and 16 foreign agencies are unable to find any background information on him.
-Meanwhile, Allenby becomes increasingly suspicious that Chance is not a wise political expert and that his mysterious identity may have a more mundane explanation.
-Allenby considers telling Ben, but remains silent when he realizes how happy Chance is making him in his final days.
+Though Chance has risen to the pinnacle of Washington society, the Secret Service and 16 foreign agencies are unable to find any background information on him.
+Meanwhile, Allenby becomes suspicious that Chance is not a wise political expert and that his mysterious identity may have a more mundane explanation.
+He considers telling Ben but remains silent when he realizes how happy Chance is making him in his final days.

 The dying Ben encourages Eve to become close to "Chauncey".
 She is already attracted to him and makes a sexual advance.
-Chance has no interest in or knowledge of sex, but mimics a kissing scene from the 1968 film The Thomas Crown Affair, which happens to be on TV.
-When the scene ends, Chance stops suddenly and Eve is confused.
+Chance has no interest in or knowledge of sex but mimics a kissing scene from the 1968 film The Thomas Crown Affair, which happens to be on TV.
+When the scene ends, Chance stops suddenly, and Eve is confused.
 She asks what he likes, meaning sexually; he replies "I like to watch," meaning television.
-She is momentarily taken aback, but masturbates for his voyeuristic pleasure, not noticing he has turned back to the TV and is imitating Lilias, Yoga and You on another channel.
+She is taken aback but masturbates for his voyeuristic pleasure, not noticing he has turned back to the TV and is imitating Lilias, Yoga and You on another channel.

 Chance is present at Ben's death and shows genuine sadness.
-Questioned by Allenby, he admits that he "loves Eve very much" and also that he is just a gardener.
+Questioned by Allenby, he admits that he "loves Eve very much" and that he is just a gardener.
 When he leaves to inform Eve of Ben's death, Allenby says to himself, "I understand."

-While the President delivers a speech at Ben's funeral, the pallbearers hold a whispered discussion over potential replacements for the President in the next presidential term, and unanimously agree on "Chauncey" as successor.
+While the President delivers a speech at Ben's funeral, the pallbearers hold a whispered discussion over potential replacements for the President in the next presidential term and agree on "Chauncey" as successor.
 Oblivious, Chance wanders off through Ben's wintry estate.
 He straightens out a pine sapling flattened by a fallen branch, then walks across the surface of a lake without sinking.
 He pauses, dips his umbrella deep into the water to the right of his path, then continues on, while the President is heard quoting Ben: "Life is a state of mind."